inform-us/requirements_specifications/informus/rules/Airway Plan.md

 # Airway Plan Rules
-Rules for the Airway Plan Metric
+Rules for the Airway Plan Metric *(This is just a draft - with lots of questions!)*

 ## EPIC
 Airway plan is completed in 'ICU Navigators' tab [doctors' log in view] and are displayed in 'Airway and Turning Plan' Tab.